cramkle/cramkle/README.md

 }
 ```

-After adding the macro to the component like in the example above, you need to run `yarn extract`
+After adding the macro to the component like in the example above, you need to run `yarn extract` so lingui
-in the app folder, so lingui can extract those texts into the PO files (under `app/src/locales/`).
+can extract those texts into the PO files (under `./src/locales/`).
+Then, edit the translation in the corresponding
-Then, edit the translation in the corresponding files and run `yarn compile` (again, in the app folder),
-and that's it.
+files and run `yarn compile` and that's it.
 You can see more info and other examples on the [Lingui docs](https://lingui.js.org/).

 ## CSS and Tailwind

 We use [Tailwind](https://tailwindcss.com) to style our components.
 So, everytime you need to add
 something in the tailwind configuration file, you will need to re-build the tailwind CSS, and you
-can do so with the `yarn build-tailwind` command inside the app folder.
+can do so with the `yarn build-tailwind` command.